VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 	}
 ```

-__7. Get Your Buddy List:__You have to  get  all friend request first before accepting friend request using following code.
+__12. Get Your Buddy List:__ To make any communication with your friends first you have to get your friend list , using following code.
 ```
 public void loadMyBuddyList(final String userName,
 			final BuddyEventListener callBack) {